-Some studies indicate that long-term use of bisphosphonates may be associated with a risk of developing osteonecrosis of the jaw (ONJ), a painful condition in which bone erosion and bone death occurs in the mouth and jaw, potentially resulting in an open sore that leaves the jawbone exposed.

-To reduce the chance of developing ONJ, patients receiving bisphosphonates are advised to maintain their oral health.
+Some studies indicate that long-term use of bisphosphonates and Xgeva may be associated with a risk of developing osteonecrosis of the jaw (ONJ), a painful condition in which bone erosion and bone death occurs in the mouth and jaw, potentially resulting in an open sore that leaves the jawbone exposed.
+To reduce the chance of developing ONJ, patients are advised to maintain their oral health.
 Interrupting or stopping bisphosphonates may be considered in severe cases.

-Recommendations for reducing the risk of ONJ

-- Complete major dental work before beginning bisphosphonate therapy - Practice good oral hygiene - Schedule regular dental visits - Let your dentist know that you are receiving bisphosphonates - Keep your doctor informed of dental issues/need for dental work - Be attentive!
-ONJ seems to be related to the length of time patients are on bisphosphonates
+Bisphosphonates may cause reduced kidney function (renal impairment) and, as a result, myeloma patients with existing kidney impairment usually receive reduced doses of bisphosphonates when starting treatment.
+Prior to receiving a dose of bisphosphonate, patients undergo blood tests to monitor levels of creatinine (a protein that can indicate if there is a problem with kidney function) to reduce the risk of developing kidney impairment.
+Also, it is important for patients to stay hydrated.
 Some studies have suggested that bisphosphonates have an anti-myeloma effect.
 Therefore, experts recommend that bisphosphonate therapy be considered in all patients receiving initial myeloma treatment, even if bone damage is not seen on imaging tests.
 For patients who cannot take bisphosphonates (because, for example, they have renal insufficiency), Xgeva may be a good choice.
 This monoclonal antibody offers anti-myeloma and bone-sparing benefits similar to those seen with bisphosphonates and has little or no effects on the kidney.

 If you have bone disease, tell your health care team about treatments you receive from other care providers such as chiropractors, massage therapists, and holistic medicine practitioners.
 Inform all providers of any treatments you receive for your bone disease.

-Orthopedic Interventions

-Orthopedic interventions may be required to help control pain or maintain function or mobility.
+Orthopedic Interventions Orthopedic interventions may be required to help control pain or maintain function or mobility.
 These may include physical therapy, splinting of bones, surgery to prevent or treat fractures, or procedures to repair compression fractures of the spine.
 Two minimally invasive surgical procedures, vertebroplasty and balloon kyphoplasty, are used to reinforce the vertebra of the spine and usually can be done without hospitalization.
 Vertebroplasty involves the injection of a cement-like material to reinforce the vertebra.
 Balloon kyphoplasty involves the insertion of an inflatable balloon to restore the height of the compressed vertebra, followed by injection of bone cement to maintain the re-established height (Figure 11); this procedure has the potential to provide relatively rapid relief (approximately one month following the procedure).
 Figure 11.
 Orthopedic procedures to stabilize the spine.

-Radiation Therapy

-Low-dose radiation is sometimes used to reduce bone pain.
+Radiation Therapy Low-dose radiation therapy is sometimes used to reduce bone pain.
 It is directed to specific bone lesions that are causing problems.
 However, it can affect the bone marrow and result in reduced blood counts, which may cause anemia, a weakened immune system, and blood clotting problems.